The End of the

 Exogram is the governance layer that sits between all of them and production.

 NemoClaw builds agents.
 OpenClaw orchestrates agents.
 Claude Enterprise deploys agents.
+Claude /loop gives them a heartbeat.
+Google Colab MCP gives them cloud GPUs.
 LangChain routes agents.
-Exogram governs them.
+Exogram governs them all.

 Where Do We Go From Here?